Nuove-Grafiche-Puddu/Sveltekit-Authjs-Zitadel/README.md

 1. npm install
 2. npm run dev

-That's about it and the project is ready in port 3000
+That's about it and the project is ready on port 5173!